ugurcan377/solarchive/README.md

 ##Contributing
 If you want to contribute or just report bugs feel free to send a pull request or open an issue.
-You can also drop me an email at ugurcanergn@gmail.com
+You can also shoot me a email at ugurcanergn@gmail.com
 ##License and Attribution
 Source code is distributed with one of the argonauts favorite licenses GNU GPLv2
 Eclipse Phase is a trademark of Posthuman Studios LLC